-The Bank is a wholly owned subsidiary of Itaúsa Europa - Investimentos, SGPS, Unipessoal, Lda., a Portuguese holding company ("Itaúsa Europa").
-Itaúsa Europa is indirectly owned by Itaú Unibanco Holding S.A., a publicly http://ec.europa.eu/transparency/regdoc/rep/1/2016/EN/COM-2016-850-F1-EN-MAIN.PDF listed joint stock company with its head office in Brazil which owns, inter alia, Itaú Unibanco S.A. (its commercial banking arm) and Banco Itaú BBA S.A. (its investment banking arm).
-Itaú Group is the largest Latin American financial conglomerate with more than 90 thousand employees and operations in 19 countries throughout the Americas, Asia and Europe.
+The Bank is a wholly owned subsidiary of Itaúsa Europa Investimentos, SGPS, Unipessoal, Lda. ("Itaúsa Europa"), a Portuguese holding company indirectly owned by Itaú Unibanco.
+Itaú Unibanco is the ultimate parent of the largest Latin American financial conglomerate with more than 90,000 employees and operations in 19 countries throughout the Americas, Asia and Europe.